deefour/authorizer/README.md

 ## Changelog

+#### 0.2.0 - February 4, 2014

+ - Adding `Authorizee` contract to be attached to a `User` model for easy lookup through service containers.
+ - Class Reorganization.
+ - Fixes for the Laravel service provider.

 #### 0.1.0 - November 13, 2014

- - Initial release independent of [deefour/Aide](https://github.com/deefour/aide)
+ - Initial release independent of [deefour/Aide](https://github.com/deefour/aide).

 ## License